* Index to assess businesses' vulnerability to cyber attacks

 TEL AVIV, June 27 (Reuters) - Ratings agency Moody's Corp and Israeli cyber group Team8 launched on Thursday a joint venture to assess how vulnerable businesses are to cyber attacks and create what they hope will become a global benchmark.

 Cyber attacks are in focus after a virus from Ukraine spread around the globe in 2017, crippling thousands of computers, disrupting ports from Los Angeles to Mumbai and even halting production at a chocolate factory in Australia.

-Similar to the way that banks can check their stability with a stress-test, Moody's and Team8 are developing a framework to measure companies' defenses and preparedness for such attacks in comparison to other businesses and over time.
+Similar to the way that banks can check their stability with a stress-test, Moody's and Team8 are developing a framework to measure companies' defences and preparedness for such attacks in comparison to other businesses and over time.

 The service will be a tool for companies engaging in mergers and acquisitions or when purchasing cyber insurance policies, said Derek Vadala, chief executive of the joint venture who most recently served as head of Moody's cyber risk group.

-They did not disclose financial details.
+The venture did not disclose financial details.

 "Companies doing business with each other are spending more and more resources on understanding what is the risk associated with doing business with third parties and fourth parties," Team8 CEO Nadav Zafrir told Reuters on the sidelines of a Tel Aviv University cyber conference.

 "We believe that not only is that already slowing down the economy, but that we are going to see this slant continuing to deteriorate," Zafrir, an ex-commander of Israel's elite 8200 military intelligence unit, added.